ACROBAT | 11-MINUTE READ

 Check out these cover letter samples to spark your creativity.
 Note how each letter pulls keywords from the job descriptions and tailors the tone and content to the specific position.

 Memorable Marketing Agency is seeking a part-time junior copywriter to join our team.
 If you have a knack for creative writing and a way with words, we want to hear from you.
-You’ll work closely with our senior editor to craft copy across a variety of mediums, from social media platforms to websites.
-A successful applicant will have a sharp eye for detail, appreciation for clear messaging, and ability to adapt their writing to different voices and tones.
+You’ll work closely with our senior editor to craft copy across a variety of media, from social media platforms to websites.
+A successful applicant will have a sharp eye for detail, an appreciation for clear messaging, and the ability to adapt their writing to different voices and tones.

 Responsibilities